Coronavirus: Cambridge Avantidrome closed due to user showing symptoms

-The Avantidrome at Cambridge has been closed until further notice after a person displaying symptoms was at the centre.
+The Avantidrome at Cambridge has been closed until further notice after a person displaying coronavirus-type symptoms was at the centre.

 The centre posted on its Facebook page that the person was not only displaying symptoms but had possible exposure to Covid-19.